Bzi-Han/quickjs-bind/README.md

-A simple code to easily bind c-function for quickjs
+A simple code to easily bind c-function and created object's method for quickjs.